+No, DS counselors do not provide academic advising.
 Academic advising is provided by academic advisors and faculty who are trained to provide this service.
 You will need to find out who your advisor is and make an appointment with that individual.
-Disability Services counselors do not provide academic advising.

-Tutors can be arranged through the UCAE's Tutorial Services or through your department.
+Tutors can be arranged through the University Center for Academic Excellence (UCAE) and sometimes through the academic department.
+For example, the Department of Mathematics and Statistics has a a Mathematics Learning Center with available tutors for many of the math courses offered in the department.
 While our office does not provide tutors, we can provide a referral for students who are registered with our office.
 Please check out our Resources page to link to the tutorial services.

-An Individualized Education Plan (IEP) or 504 Plan is not sufficient documentation to register with our office.
+An Individualized Education Plan (IEP) or 504 Plan is not sufficient documentation to register with Disability Services.
 We will need current and comprehensive documentation from your treating physician or psychologist.
 Please visit our Differences between High School and University Disability Services page for more information.

 How can I get copies of my documentation?

 We strongly recommend you make a copy of your documentation prior to submitting it to our office in case you need it in the future.
 You need to be familiar with your documentation so that you can effectively communicate your needs.
 Should you need a copy of your most recent documentation once you submitted it to Disability Services, please contact our office to get a copy of the Student Consent to Release Protected Information form.

 I have depression/anxiety.
 Are there any services for me?